mhrdq8i/docs/docs/Programming/rust/datatype-keywords.md

 ### [Compound Types][CompoundTypes]

+Compound types can group multiple values into one type.
+Rust has two primitive compound types: tuples and arrays

 #### [Tuple Type][TupleType]

 A tuple is a general way of grouping together a number of values with a variety of types into one compound type.
 Tuples have a `fixed length`: `once declared`, they cannot grow or shrink in size.